Guest Blogger: I asked my smoking, grilling, meat cooking, and occasionally vegan friendly man to contribute this to DiggingFood.com

 Note: I also really like to add celeriac, but I couldn’t find any so I upped the celery and celery seed.

 - Preheat oven to 350° F

 - Clean veggies, it is recommended that you remove the peels from the root vegetables to reduce any chance of botulism.
-These are usually sealed in a thick wax so you want to cut all that off.

 - Cut the carrots, parsnips, turnips and rutabaga (hard veggies) into approx. 1 inch squares, drizzle with oil and put in a single layer onto a rimmed baking sheet.